ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ### THROW teammate ACTIONS

 Once per team turn, instead of performing a Pass action, a player on the active team with the 'Throw teammate' trait can attempt to throw a teammate with the 'Right Stuff' trait as if they were a ball.
-The target square of a Throw teammate action may be occupied or unoccupied and the action can be further definedd as being a 'Quick Throw' or a 'Short Throw', based on the range.
+The target square of a Throw teammate action may be occupied or unoccupied and the action can be further defined as being a 'Quick Throw' or a 'Short Throw', based on the range.
 Unlike a Pass action, a Throw teammate action that is not fumbled will always scatter before landing.

 If the player to be thrown is Standing, they can attempt to land safely after being thrown (see page 54).